zuael/EncodeGAN-Pytorch/README.md

 A PyTorch implementation of EncodeGAN

-    his project is used to achieve face image fusion and attribute change tasks
+    this project is used to achieve face image fusion and attribute change tasks

 ## Requirements

 * Python 3.6